Resolvent estimates for wave operators in Lipschitz domains: Introduction

 and

 where $\lambda \in \mathbb{C}$, $\textit{\textbf n}$ is the unit normal of $\Gamma$ pointing towards the exterior of $\Omega$, with data in some Sobolev spaces.
-When $g = 0$ (respectively, $h = 0$), we denote this problem by $(\mathcal{P}_D^0)$ (respectively, $(\mathcal{P}_N^0))$ but when $f = 0$, we denote this problem by $(\mathcal{P}_D^H)$ (respectively, $(\mathcal{P}_N^H))$.
+When $g = 0$ (respectively $h = 0$), we denote this problem by $(\mathcal{P}_D^0)$ (respectively $(\mathcal{P}_N^0))$ but when $f = 0$, we denote this problem by $(\mathcal{P}_D^H)$ (respectively $(\mathcal{P}_N^H))$.

-These equations can be interpreted as a wave equations for monochromatic waves (wave equation in the frequency domain) and appear naturally from general conservation laws of physics.
-Also, any equation of elliptic type with constant coefficients is reduced to the Helmholtz equation \cite{tik}.
-The Helmholtz equation can also be derived from the Schr\"odinger equation, heat conduction equation, telegraph, problems associated with steady-state oscillations (mechanical, acoustic, electromagnetic, etc.), and the problems of diffusion of some gases in the presence of decay or chain reactions and other wave-type, or evolutionary equations.
+These equations can be interpreted as a wave equations (wave equation in the frequency domain) and appear naturally from general conservation laws of physics.
+The wave equation can also be derived from the telegraph equation, problems associated with steady-state oscillations (mechanical, acoustic, electromagnetic, etc.), and the problems of diffusion of some gases in the presence of decay or chain reactions and other wave-type, or evolutionary equations.

-For the Helmholtz equation $\Delta u + \zeta^2 u = 0$ on $\Omega$, where $\Omega$ be a bounded domain in $\mathbb{R}^N, N \geq 2$, with piecewise smooth boundary and $\zeta >0$, in \cite{hantarcy} the authors are investigated single and double layer potentials that map functions on $\partial \Omega$ to solutions of the Helmholtz equation.
-More precisely, they proved that for the single layer potential $S^+_\zeta$ we have: